Maintaining Records of Student Work: Twin Cities, Crookston, Morris, Rochester

 Instructors and academic units are responsible for maintaining records of student work and grade books, as follows:

-- Instructors must follow FERPA, Minnesota Government Data Practices Act (MGDPA) and University policy in retaining and returning student work.
-For example, student work may not be left in hallways or other public places where anyone may see it.
+4. Instructors must maintain the privacy of student work and follow FERPA, Minnesota Government Data Practices Act (MGDPA), and University policy in retaining and returning student work as documented in Administrative Policy: Managing Student Records.
+For example, student work may not be left in hallways or other public places where anyone may see it, see Procedure: Accessing and Using Student Education Records.

 Exclusions